pyri-project/pyri-core/doc/pyri_dialect_specification.md

 PyRI adds more restrictions to assignments.
 Builtins and plugin objects must not be assigned.
 Also, module global scope variables must not be assigned.
 The global scope is never executed, so it must not be used.

+Multiple assignment is disabled for simplicity.

+The guard function `_check_assign_name_()` is used to prevent overwriting global variables.

 #### AnnAssign

 * RestrictedPython: Denied